fabarea/messenger/Readme.rst

 Todo (long term)
 =================

-+ Add flash message when user interact with the GUI
 + Improve message management in the BE module (create new one from scratch, edit, select, ...)
-+ Improve recipient management in the BE module (select new source)
 + Add GUI to support layout wrapping
 + Add support for multi-language in the BE module
-+ Add a possible "Mailing" Domain Model object.
++ Add a possible "Mailing" Domain Model object for grouping sent emails
 + Add filtering capability to be provided by the list manager.
-+ Add an option to load or not the BE module since the extension can be used as library for sending templated message.
 + A message can be sent in various language.
-+ Add configuration for setting root pid to parse RTE configuration
-  $GLOBALS['TSFE']->tmpl->setup['lib.']['parseFunc_RTE.'];
-+ Release side extensions for "fronted_user_messenger", "backend_user_messenger" and "web_page_messenger" which implement the list manager
 + Implement queue method part of the message API.

 ::